Efficient Computational method using random matrices describing critical thermodynamics: Main results

-Here the result is really interesting since the average shows a minimum value in the proximity of critical temperature ($T/T_C=1$) for all studied values of $Q$ as shown in (Fig. \ref{Fig:average} ).
-These first-order transition points are in good agreement with the inflexion points at the same phase transitions that are observed in the eigenvalue dispersion shown in (Fig \ref{Fig:dispersion}).
+Here the result is really interesting since the average shows a minimum value in the proximity of critical temperature ($T/T_{C}=1$) for all studied values of $Q$\ as shown in (Fig. \ref{Fig:average}) except by $Q\geq 7$\ that are stronger first-order points.
+On the other hand, these first-order transition points (even for $Q\geq 7$) are in good agreement with the inflexion points at the same phase transitions that are observed in the eigenvalue dispersion shown in (Fig \ref{Fig:dispersion}).
+We have intention that assert that method can be applied to other strong first order transition and it deserves a better future exploration.

 These results suggest that the eigenvalue spectra respond to the thermodynamic properties of the correspondent magnetic system.
 To scrutinize our results, it is interesting to check the first and second derivatives of this dispersion.
 Just for convenience, we have taken the derivative of the negative of dispersion.
-The main plot shown in Fig. \ref{Fig:Derivative_negative_dispersion} corresponds to the result of the derivative with the previous interpolation by splines.
+The main plot shown in Fig. \ref {Fig:Derivative_negative_dispersion} corresponds to the result of the derivative with the previous interpolation by splines.
 The inset plot is without performing the splines.

 We observe a maximum at $T=T_{C}$, at most a draw\ for $Q=10$ when we do not use interpolation by splines.
 It is important to remember that we have a strong first-order transition point in that case.

 In order to show that the method is definitively a good identifier of transition points, independent of the transition order, we compute $T_{C}^{2} \frac{\partial ^{2}}{\partial T^{2}}\left\langle \left( \Delta \lambda \right) ^{2}\right\rangle $.
 We can observe the discontinuity of this quantity occurring exactly at transition point temperatures, as can be observed in Fig. \ref{Fig:derivative_of_derivative}.